 “Primer” became an international phenomenon and its popularity brought significant funding for the Another Mother for Peace organisation.
 It has served as a steady fundraiser ever since.
 Another Mother for Peace was a grass-roots anti-war advocacy group founded in 1967 in opposition to the U.S. war in Vietnam.
 It was a seminal force in creating many hippie counterculture posters and is still active today.

 The 1967 poster “Make Love Not War” was based on a slogan that Diane Newell Meyer, a student at the University of Oregon, pinned to her sweater at an anti-war demonstration in 1965.
 A photograph of Meyer wearing the slogan appeared in “The New York Times” and helped make the phrase famous.

 Wilfred Weisser created this poster after seeing Meyers photo.
-Weisser was a globe-trotting hippie from Germany, living in San Francisco in the mid 60’s.
+Weisser was a globe-trotting hippie from Germany, living in San Francisco in the mid-’60s.
 After attending rock concerts at various venues, he decided to submit several proposals for possible posters.
-In true Hippy style, he then completely disappeared leaving us with one iconic poster and an awful lot of lost copyright revenue!
+In true Hippy style, he then wholly disappeared, leaving us with one iconic symbol and an awful lot of lost copyright revenue!

 “Girls say yes to boys who say no” The Draft Resistance (1968)

 Stop using sex as a weapon?
 Not if your Joan Baez you don’t.
 This poster shows Joan and her sisters sitting on a couch and making a non too subtle proposition to draft resisters of the Vietnam War.
 Baez’ then-husband David Harris was the creator of the “Draft Resistance Organisation“. which persuaded young men of conscript age to refuse to cooperate with the Selective Service System—to return all draft cards, including exemptions and deferments, and refuse to be drafted; and instead to work together to end the Vietnam War.